Maasai Girls Rescue Center FAQ

 What does it take to sponsor a girl?

-Sponsoring a girl is a life changing experience for the girl and can be for you as well.
-Certainly, sponsorships include a financial commitment, one that lasts throughout the girl’s stay at MGRC.
-But as a sponsor you give (and receive) so much more.
-A sponsor broadens the girls’ perspective on life and creates hope for the future in so many ways.
-Sharing your activities and interests helps the girls discover opportunities for themselves.
-Seeing their faces light up during a Zoom call warms your heart.
-Witnessing their pride in their achievements makes your heart grow.
-So, what does it take to be a sponsor?
-A giving heart, a willingness to share your life experiences, and the wherewithal to support a girl throughout her stay.
+Sponsoring a girl is a transformative experience for both the girl and the sponsor.
+While it involves a financial commitment throughout her stay at MGRC, sponsorship offers much more: you broaden her perspective on life and instill hope for her future.
+Sharing your activities and interests helps girls discover new opportunities, and witnessing their joy during a video call or their pride in achievements is deeply rewarding.
+Essential requirements for a sponsor include a giving heart, a willingness to share life experiences, and the means to support a girl throughout her journey with MGRC.

 How do I sponsor a girl?

-Our child sponsorships are monthly or annually, full or partial year.
-The expenses summary is available on our financials page.
-The sponsorships cover nutritious food, quality housing, immediate and ongoing medical care, clothes and shoes, school supplies, education/enrollment fees to attend a local school.
-Essentially, when you take on a full sponsorship you aren’t just covering food or clothes, you are giving a much deserved girl the opportunity for a brighter future.
-Learn how to become a sponsor
+Our child sponsorships are available on a monthly or annual basis, and can be full or partial.
+A detailed expense summary is provided on our financial page.
+Sponsorships cover nutritious food, quality housing, immediate and ongoing medical care, clothing and shoes, school supplies, and education/enrollment fees for a local school.
+A full sponsorship provides a deserving girl with a comprehensive opportunity for a brighter future.
+Learn how to become a sponsor →

 Why does it cost so much to support a girl at MGRC?

-Each girl receives a medical check-up upon arrival at MGRC, and we provide continued full health coverage.
-Some treatments include worms, club foot, floriosis (bent leg), ear infections, head fungus, skin disorders and vision issues.
+- Medical Care: Each girl receives a medical check-up upon arrival and ongoing full health coverage, addressing common issues like worms, club foot, fluorosis, ear infections, head fungus, skin disorders, and vision issues.

-We provide a balanced diet, promoting their growth into healthy adults and teaching them the significance of nutrition for their future families.
-Full-time cooks who prepare meals for the girls, including meat, fruits, and vegetables they may not have tried before.
+- Nutrition: A balanced diet is provided, promoting healthy growth and teaching the significance of nutrition for their future families.
+Full-time cooks prepare meals, including meat, fruits, and vegetables they may not have experienced before.

 Visit / Volunteer at MGRC in Tanzania